TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 Bluetooth and airdrop (for the moment, we need new update for ACPI bluetooth).

 Bios settings :
-Restore to default settings and change like except "above 4G NEED TO BE TURN ON + RESIZE BAR ON":
+Restore to default settings and above 4G NEED TO BE TURN ON + RESIZE BAR ON:
 ![image](https://user-images.githubusercontent.com/17613028/145913588-a78efc7a-dfaf-47d7-b35d-1b25f42d8231.png)